-Dedicated Generation 3
+Dedicated Gen 3

-Dedicated Generation 3 provides a scalable solution as an additional option on top of your existing Grid applications.
+Dedicated Gen 3 provides a scalable solution as an additional option on top of your existing Grid applications.
 It provides redundant configuration with a minimum of three Virtual Machine instances.
 Every service is replicated across all three virtual machines in a failover configuration (as opposed to sharding, allowing a site to remain up even if one of the VMs is lost entirely.

-.platform.app.yaml files - and then see those changes reflected in your Dedicated Generation 3 environments on every push without opening a ticket.
+This means that you can edit your configuration yourself and then see those changes reflected in your Dedicated Gen 3 environments on every push without opening a ticket.

 - A minimum of three virtual machine cluster is associated with your default (production) environment, and also optionally with a staging environment.